arjanjohan/scaffold-request-extension/README.md

 # 🏗 Scaffold-ETH 2 Request Network Extension

 This SE2 extension comes with pre-configured Request Network pages and components to create and view invoices.
+[Preview the template here.](https://scaffold-request.vercel.app/)

 ## 💸 Request Network